How can we help?

 Battery storage is an integral component of our plans for Peartree Hill Solar Farm.
 By storing excess energy during periods of peak generation or low demand and releasing it during peak demand or in case of power outages, Peartree Hill can generate a consistent and reliable renewably generated power supply.

-The technology underpinning battery storage is well-established and extensively used in various facets of our daily lives.
-The battery units proposed for Peartree Hill have long lives, charging and discharging thousands of times.
+The technology underpinning battery storage is well established and extensively used in various facets of our daily lives.
+The battery units proposed for Peartree Hill Solar Farm have long lives, charging and discharging thousands of times.

 Will the solar panels at Peartree Hill Solar Farm create glint and glare?

-However, a Solar Photovoltaic Glint and Glare Study will be undertaken which will consider potential impacts on roads, Public Rights of Way, rail lines, residential dwellings as well as aviation.
-Mitigation measures will be proposed where the assessment identifies potential impacts, such as hedgerow infilling and planting to obstruct views of potentially reflecting panels.
+The Environmental Statement included an Glint and Glare Assessment which considers potential impacts on roads, Public Rights of Way, residential dwellings as well as aviation.
+Typical mitigation measures would need to be proposed where the assessment identifies potential impacts, such as hedgerow infilling and planting to obstruct views of potentially reflecting panels.
+This assessment concludes that for all receptors, including dwelling, roads and aviation receptors (Beverley Airfield and Hill Farm Airfield & Burton-Constable Airfield) no significant effects are predicted, therefore no mitigation is required.

 There are lots of solar projects being proposed in and around this area, why do we need them all?